MicrosoftDocs/powerbi-docs/articles/powerbi-service-move-and-resize-a-visualization.md

 In Power BI, open a report in [Editing View](powerbi-service-go-from-reading-view-to-editing-view.md) and [create a visualization](powerbi-service-add-visualizations-to-a-report-i.md) if your report doesn't already have one.

 ### Move the visualization﻿
--   Select any blank area of the visualization and drag to the new location.
+-   Select (left-click) any area of the visualization and drag to the new location.

 ### Resize the visualization
--   Select the visualization to display the border and click and drag the dark frame boundary to resize.
+-   Select the visualization to display the border and click and drag the dark frame handles to resize.
     ![](media/powerbi-service-move-and-resize-a-visualization/Untitled.gif)

 ### Select Focus mode to see more detail.